 - How much have you achieved?

 The goal needs to be challenging, but it should be achievable too.
-To check whether your goal is achievable or not, you need to be answerable for the following question:
+To check whether your goal is feasible or not, you need to be answerable to the following question:

-- Do you have resources to achieve the goal?
+- Do you have the resources to achieve the goal?
 If not, what is the alternative?

 - Have other people done it successfully before?

 The goal should be realistically achievable with the available resources at a given time.
-The relevancy of the goal should answer the following question
+The relevancy of the plan should answer the following question.

 - Can you commit to achieving the goal?